RESILIENCE PROGRAM

 Overview

-The Resilience Program offers a comprehensive, practice-based training in healing-centred leadership and resilience facilitation, cultivating the inner capacities and relational competencies needed to host resilient conversations and circles in families, teams, communities, and across societal sectors.
+The Resilience Program is a practice-based training in resilience leadership and resilience facilitation.
+It supports participants to cultivate the inner stability, relational skills, and systemic awareness needed to host resilient conversations and circles within families, teams, communities, and across societal sectors.

 The primary program is offered in English, with dedicated strands unfolding in Ukrainian, Arabic, and German to support societal resilience and cultures of welcome.